Black Tea vs Green Tea: Flavor, Processing, Health Benefits & More

 Black tea and green tea create our most popular energy tea blends.
 We can't wake up in the morning without a delicious cup of caffeinated tea!
 But what exactly is the difference between green tea and black tea, other than the flavor?

 In this brief guide, we'll explore the differences between green tea and black tea in more detail.
+If you'd like to skip to the good bit, check out our high caffeine teas at Zest!

 Green tea and black tea are just two of the many types of tea available.
 To learn more about all the different types and varieties of tea (caffeinated and decaffeinated), read the A to Zest Guide to Types of Tea.